CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 #### Example curl commands to start a job

-- Combine your  `GET` request for resources with the request header.</li>
+- Combine your  `GET` request for resources with the request header.
 - The dollar sign `$` before `export` in the URL indicates the endpoint is an <a href="https://hl7.org/fhir/R4/operations.html" target="_blank" rel="noopener noreferrer">operation</a>, rather than a CRUD interaction.
 - PowerShell users will need to replace backslash characters `\` with backticks  ( \` ) to properly escape the `$export` operation.